-;We love Hawaii, and Oahu’s North Shore is a really special place.
-Our friends from It’s A Family Thing (itzafamilything.com), Corritta and Mea, love it too.
-They love the North Shore so much, they’re sharing their own tips for planning a remarkable, one-of-a-kind trip away from Waikiki to the pineapple fields and beaches of Oahu.
-So here are the 21 best things to do on the North Shore.
+We, along with our friends from It’s A Family Thing, Corritta and Mea, got together to share our best tips for planning a remarkable, one-of-a-kind trip away from Waikiki to the pineapple fields and beaches of Oahu.
 Be sure to follow this awesome family on Instagram and Facebook too.
-Take it away!!

 You cannot visit Oahu without stopping and admiring the North Shore.
 The North Shore has everything to offer from scenic hikes, ziplining, iconic surf waves, mouthwatering food, sea turtles, beautiful beaches, indescribable sunsets, and so much more.
 Spending two or three days enjoying what can be described as “country” setting with pineapple fields stretching for miles and beaches is so perfect you almost think the experience can’t be real.